Impact of Nitrogen and Oxygen Interstitials on Niobium SRF Cavity Performance

-N infusion provides a hybrid case.
-In Fig.~\ref{fig:f4}, it is represented twice: once by its O concentration, comparable to a 120$^\circ$C$\times$48~h bake, and once by its N concentration.
+N infusion and mid-T baking provide hybrid cases.
+In Fig.~\ref{fig:f4}, N infusion represented twice: once by its O concentration, comparable to a 120$^\circ$C$\times$48~h bake, and once by its N concentration.
 Relative to a 120$^\circ$C$\times$48~h bake, the N infused cavity shows an additional reduction in R$_\mathrm{T}$ of 2.5~n$\Omega$, attributable to the small addition of N. This suggests that the combined presence of O and N interstitials can have an additive effect in lowering R$_\mathrm{T}$.
+A similar additive effect can also be observed for mid-T baking.

 To contextualize these results, we compare them with BCS theory and previous experimental studies.
-Mean free path analysis (Fig.~\ref{fig:f5}) provides a unifying framework for O and N. Average impurity concentrations were converted into mean free path ($\ell$) using $\ell = 1/(c \pi r^2)$, where $c$ is the absolute impurity concentration and $r$ the atomic radius of Nb.
-For baked samples, $c$ corresponds to average O concentration; for N doped and N infused samples, $c$ is the sum of O and N concentrations.
-For reference, the theoretical BCS curves for various $\Delta/kT$ were calculated using SRIMP with fixed parameters: $T_c = 9.25$~K, $f_0 = 1.3$~GHz, $\lambda_L = 39$~nm, and $\xi = 62$~nm \cite{halbritter_fortran-program_1970}.
-Our results are also compared with experimentally determined $\ell$ values from \textcite{martinello_effect_2016} and \textcite{bafia_exploring_2021}, obtained through low-energy muon spin rotation measurements \mbox{(LE-\textmu SR)} and cavity fits.
-We observe good agreement between extracted $\ell$ for EP and N doped cavities across four independent measurement techniques: ToF-SIMS, APT, \mbox{LE-\textmu SR}, and cavity fits with RF measurements.
+Mean free path analysis (Fig.~\ref{fig:f5}) provides a unifying framework for O and N. To take into consideration the evolution of R$_\mathrm{T}$ with field, we extracted R$_\mathrm{T}$ at both low field (5~MV/m) and medium field (16~MV/m).
+The supplemental material contains analysis at high fields (25~MV/m).
+Average impurity concentrations were converted into mean free path ($\ell$) using $\ell = 1/(c \pi r^2)$, where $c$ is the ion concentration in ions/cm$^3$and $r=1.46$~\AA~is the atomic radius of Nb.
+Ion concentration can be obtained from ppma using the Nb atomic density of $5.56\times10^{22}$ atoms/cm$^3$.
+This method of conversion relies on a simplified scattering assumption which estimates $\ell$ from the number of collisions expected within a scattering cross section.
+We take $c$ to be the sum of the concentrations of O and N, ignoring contributions from other impurities.
+This method provides a comparative estimate of $\ell$ across treatments.
+For reference, the theoretical BCS curves for various $\Delta/kT_c$ were calculated using SRIMP with fixed parameters: $T_c = 9.25$~K, $f_0 = 1.3$~GHz, $\lambda_L = 39$~nm, and $\xi = 38$~nm \cite{halbritter_fortran-program_1970}.
+Our results are also compared with experimentally determined $\ell$ values from \textcite{martinello_effect_2016} and \textcite{bafia_exploring_2021}, obtained through low-energy muon spin rotation \mbox{(LE-\textmu SR)} measurements and cavity $\ell$ fit and extracted with SRIMP \cite{halbritter_fortran-program_1970, martinello_effect_2016}.
+We observe good agreement between extracted $\ell$ for EP and N doped cavities across three independent measurement techniques: ToF-SIMS, \mbox{LE-\textmu SR}, and cavity fits with RF measurements using SRIMP.